Updated Mar 01, 2026

 Create a New App Project

 Once your project opens, you'll see the builder interface.
-It features a top navigation bar, a central canvas for designing screens, and a left-hand toolbar with key tools.
+It features a top navigation bar, a central canvas for designing screens (which can display up to 400 screens at once for complex projects), and a left-hand toolbar with key tools.
 These include the Add Panel (+) for dragging in elements, the Branding tab for customizing colors and fonts, the Database tab for managing your data, and the Settings tab for adjusting your app name and icons.

-Next, it's time to set up your database - and here’s where Adalo’s AI can help.
+Next, it's time to set up your database—and here's where Adalo's AI capabilities accelerate the process.

 Use AI to Build Your Database